netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 Notes:
  - By default, 5-minute nfcapd files are assumed and the inactivity_timeout is set to 10.5 minutes.
 If more than 10.5 min have passed between the start of the current flow and the start of the last matching one, do not stitch them together.
  - If your nfcapd files are written every 15 minutes, change the inactivity_timeout to at least 16 minutes.
+ - There is another "timeout" setting which is basically the maximum duration of a stitched flow (default: 24 hr).
- - When logstash shuts down, any flows "in the aggregator" will be written out to /tmp/logstash-aggregation-maps.
+ - When logstash shuts down, any flows "in the aggregator" will be written out to aggregate_maps_path (default: /tmp/logstash-aggregation-maps).
 The file is then read back in when logstash is restarted.
 Each pipeline, if more than one, should write to a unique filename.
  - Your logstash pipeline can have only 1 worker or aggregation is not going to work!
  - Tstat flows come in already complete, so no aggregation is done on those flows.